 1. Jessie Mueller-Beautiful: The Carole King Musical

 This was the fifth of seven Tony nominations for Kelli O'Hara.
 At that point, she was previously nominated for her performances in The Light in the Piazza (2005), The Pajama Game (2006), South Pacific (2008), and Nice Work If You Can Get It (2012).
-She went on to win the following year for her performance as Anna Leonowens in Lincoln Center Theater's revival of The King & I. Kelli later received an additional bid for her role(s) as Lilli Vanessi/Katharine in the 2019 Broadway revival of Kiss Me, Kate. a.
+She went on to win the following year for her performance as Anna Leonowens in Lincoln Center Theater's revival of The King & I. Kelli later received an additional bid for her role(s) as Lilli Vanessi/Katharine in the 2019 Broadway revival of Kiss Me, Kate.

 According to the Times, O'Hara had her share of support "by being a fierce champion of the now-shuttered “Bridges.”'